 - Assistance with grants

-- Use of a scribe or oral testing
+- Use of a scribe or reader during testing

 - Learning strategy support